sCrypt-Inc/scryptTS-docs/docs/ethereum-devs.md

 | Wallet | [MetaMask](https://metamask.io/) | [Panda](https://github.com/Panda-Wallet/panda-wallet) |
 | Block Explorer | [Etherscan](https://etherscan.io/) | [WhatsOnChain](https://whatsonchain.com/) |

-[^1]: Visual Studio Code can also be used for Solidity with various extentions.
+[^1]: Visual Studio Code can also be used for Solidity with various extensions.
 However, its support is extremely limited compared to that of sCrypt, a TypeScript DSL, which is supported out of box without any extension.
 For example, [VS Code debugger](./how-to-debug-a-contract.md) has first-class comprehensive support for sCrypt, but does not suppport Solidity.

 ## Example Code

-Let's compare a counter smart contract between Solidity and sCrypt.
+Let's compare a `Counter` smart contract between Solidity and sCrypt.

 ```js
 pragma solidity >=0.7.0 <0.9.0;